Randy White (American football)

-Randall Lee White (born January 15, 1953) nicknamed "the Manster", is an American former professional football player who was a defensive tackle for the Dallas Cowboys in the National Football League (NFL) from 1975 to 1988.
+Randall Lee White (born January 15, 1953), nicknamed "the Manster", is an American former professional football player who was a defensive tackle for the Dallas Cowboys in the National Football League (NFL) from 1975 to 1988.
 He played college football for the Maryland Terrapins from 1972 to 1974.
-He is a member of the College Football Hall of Fame (1994), the Pro Football Hall of Fame (1994) and the Delaware Sports Museum and Hall of Fame.
+He is a member of the College Football Hall of Fame (1994), the Pro Football Hall of Fame (1994) and the Delaware Sports Hall of Fame (1994).

-High school career
+Early life

-Playing both defensive end and linebacker at Thomas McKean High School in Wilmington, Delaware, Randy is considered to this day the "Best All-Time Player" in the history of Delaware high school football.
+Playing both defensive end and linebacker at Thomas McKean High School in Wilmington, Delaware, White is considered to this day the "Best All-Time Player" in the history of Delaware high school football.
 Graduating in 1971, he was a star player in the state's 15th annual Blue-Gold All-Star high school football game played each year since 1956 at the University of Delaware stadium to benefit DFRC and its programs to provide services to Delawareans with intellectual disabilities.

 College career

 White was recruited by the University of Maryland and played as a fullback for the Terrapins during his freshman year.
-Maryland finished the year with only 2 wins and White did little worth noting during that year.
-During his sophomore season, new head coach Jerry Claiborne moved Randy to defensive end, noting that he had the skill to be "one of the best five linemen in the U.S." The move was a natural fit, as by his senior year, he was, as Claiborne put it, "as fast as some of the offensive backs I had coached."
+Maryland finished the year with only two wins and White did little worth noting during that year.
+During his sophomore season, new head coach Jerry Claiborne moved White to defensive end, noting that he had the skill to be "one of the best five linemen in the U.S." The move was a natural fit, as by his senior year, he was, as Claiborne put it, "as fast as some of the offensive backs I had coached."
 In that senior year (1974), he won numerous awards and honors, including the Outland Trophy, the Lombardi Award, and the Atlantic Coast Conference Player of the Year.
-Though Maryland lost in the Liberty Bowl that season to Tennessee, Randy was named the game's Most Valuable Player.
+Though Maryland lost in the Liberty Bowl that season to Tennessee, White was named the game's Most Valuable Player.
 In 1994, he was elected to the College Football Hall of Fame and in 2000 was named to ABC sports All-time All-America Team.
+In 1999, Sports Illustrated included him on its All-Century Team for college football.